Digital Marketing Strategies and Trends

 The Bottom Line

-The December 2025 Google core update raised quality standards across the board.
-It's not a penalty but a recalibration of what Google considers helpful content.
+From December 2025 through March 2026, Google has raised quality standards dramatically with three consecutive updates.
+These are not penalties but a progressive recalibration of what Google considers helpful content.

 Priority actions if you lost rankings: